daattali/beautiful-jekyll/aboutme.md

 subtitle: What do I do
 ---

 Hi there !
 I'm Md.
 Rafiuzzaman Bhuiyan Afridi.
+Currently working as a Front End developer in Aiva Labs Inc.

 Core member in DIU NLP & ML research lab.
-Currently focus on building stae-of-art Bangla Question-asnwering system.
+Focus on building stae-of-art Bangla Question-asnwering system.
 Also done several research works.
 Some of them accepeted in International Conference.
-Passoinate lover of new tecnology .
+Passoinate lover of new tecnology.
 Learn new things is like a hobby.
-A Python lover .
+A Python lover.
 Also try to learn Machine Learning,Computer vision.

 ## Teacher Assistant / Daffodil International University
 Serve as TA for CSE department in Database Management System course.